Honoring the Gift of Life.

 Are you an organ transplant recipient or a family member of an organ donor?

 You can use our website to contact your donor family or your loved one's transplant recipients.
 It's safe and free!
 Simply click the button above to get started.
-Once you send your letter through TransplantNet, your transplant center or OPO will review and direct your approved letter to your donor family or loved one's recipients.
+Once you send your letter through TransplantNet, your transplant center or OPO will review and direct your letter to your donor family or loved one's recipients.

 Click here for detailed information related to contacting your donor family or loved one's recipients, such as: